 So, tell your ex exactly what you think of him and then run that paper through the shredder.

 Here's the deal.
-Either you'll reunite again with all the fondness of the absent heart or not at all allowing you both the chance to move on and start fresh.
+Either you'll reunite again with all the fondness of the absent heart or not at all allowing you both the chance to move on and start fresh or read the article on "How to stay a friend with an ex" and draw conclusions.
 Regardless, you're in for a beautiful future.

 If you and your LDR honey make the miles work, you'll reap several benefits: trust, communication, respect.
 And if you've recently parted ways with someone, your prospective dates offer excitement, conversation, connection.